SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 SORT itab DESCENDING.
 ```

-The effect of the sorting might have an unexpected result if you use the simple form of the statement and without an explicit specification of keys.
-If an internal table has a structured line type and (maybe inadvertently) the standard key as the primary table key, i. e. all character-like and byte-like components compose the primary table key, all of these components are respected when sorting the table.
+The effect of sorting can have an unexpected result if you use the simple form of the statement and do not explicitly specify the keys.
+If an internal table has a structured line type and (perhaps inadvertently) the standard key as the primary table key, that is, all character-like and byte-like components make up the primary table key, all these components are taken into account when the table is sorted.
 ``` abap
 "Is basically the same as it2
 DATA it1 TYPE TABLE OF zdemo_abap_fli.